mozilla/uniffi-rs/docs/manual/src/udl/interfaces.md

 By convention, the `constructor()` calls the Rust's `new()` method.

-Conceptually, these `interface` objects are live Rust objects that have a proxy on the foreign language side; calling any methods on them, including a constructor or destructor results in the corresponding methods being call in Rust.
+Conceptually, these `interface` objects are live Rust structs that have a proxy object on the foreign language side; calling any methods on them, including a constructor or destructor results in the corresponding methods being called in Rust.

-UniFFI will generate these proxies of live objects with an interface or protocol.
+UniFFI will generate these proxies with an interface or protocol to help with testing in the foreign-language code.
+For example in Kotlin, the `TodoList` would generate:

-e.g. in Kotlin.

 ```kotlin
 interface TodoListInterface {